Mattachine Society: Affiliations

 Most of the Mattachine founders were communists.
 As the Red Scare progressed, the association with communism concerned some members as well as supporters and Hay, a dedicated member of the CPUSA for 15 years, stepped down as the Society's leader.
 Others were similarly ousted, and the leadership structure became influenced less by communism, replaced by a moderate ideology similar to that espoused by the liberal reformist civil rights organizations that existed for African Americans.
-Although Hay claimed "never to have even heard" of the earlier gay liberation struggle in Germany—by the people around Adolf Brand, Magnus Hirschfeld and the Austrian-Hungarian Leontine Sagan—he is known to have talked about it with German émigrés in America, including the Austrian-born Rudi Gernreich.

 The Mattachine Society existed as a single national organization headquartered first in Los Angeles and then, beginning around 1956, in San Francisco.
 Outside of Los Angeles and San Francisco, chapters were established in New York; Washington, D.C.; Chicago; and other locales.
 Due to internal disagreements, the national organization disbanded in 1961.
 The San Francisco national chapter retained the name "Mattachine Society", while the New York chapter became "Mattachine Society of New York, Inc" and was commonly known by its acronym MSNY.
 Other independent groups using the name Mattachine were formed in Washington, D.C.
 (Mattachine Society of Washington, 1961), in Chicago (Mattachine Midwest, 1965), and in Buffalo (Mattachine Society of the Niagara Frontier, 1970).
 In 1963 Congressman John Dowdy introduced a bill which resulted in congressional hearings to revoke the license for solicitation of funds of the Mattachine Society of Washington; the license was not revoked.

 A largely amicable split within the national Society in 1952 resulted in a new organization called ONE, Inc. ONE admitted women and, together with Mattachine, provided help to the Daughters of Bilitis in the launching of that group's magazine, The Ladder, in 1956.
 The Daughters of Bilitis were an independent lesbian organization who occasionally worked with the predominantly male Mattachine Society.

 The Janus Society grew out of lesbian and gay activists meeting regularly, beginning in 1961, in hopes of forming a Mattachine Society chapter.
 The group was not officially recognized as such a chapter, however, and so instead named itself the Janus Society of Delaware Valley.
 In 1964 they renamed themselves the Janus Society of America due to their increasing national visibility.